Nitrogen Oxides (NOx) Emissions

 The ECM controls the EGR or exhaust gas recirculation valve according to operating conditions.
 The valve prevents high combustion chamber temperatures from forming NOx oxides of nitrogen , a smog-forming emission.
 This harmful gas forms if the EGR valve is not opening correctly.

-The EGR or exhaust gas recirculation solenoid is controlled by the ECM according to operating conditions.
-It controls the EGR valve.
-If the EGR valve is not opening, high NOx emissions will result.
-This gas is formed by high temperatures in the combustion chamber.
-The valve provides a regulated flow of inert exhaust gases into the intake manifold.
-This lowers combustion chamber temperatures.
-By blending exhaust gas into the chamber, it is kept at an acceptable temperature, (below 2500° F) preventing nitrogen and oxygen production.
-This excessive NOx results in pollution and smog.
+The valve provides a regulated flow of inert exhaust gases into the intake manifold lowering combustion chamber temperatures.
+Blending exhaust gas into the chamber keeps it at an acceptable range (below 2500° F), preventing nitrogen and oxygen from bonding.
+Excessive NOx results in pollution and smog.

 Most modern engines have variable valve timing.
 VVT systems time the exhaust and intake valves improving both low-end and high-end performance.
 For example, holding the exhaust valve open a little longer allows some exhaust into the combustion chamber during the intake stroke, preventing excessive NOx formation.

 A catalytic converter substrate consists of aluminum oxide honeycomb coated with materials like platinum and palladium.
 They react and remove (CO) carbon monoxide and (HC) hydrocarbon from the exhaust stream.

 A two-way catalytic converter works by oxidizing CO and HC to (CO2) carbon dioxide and water.
 A three-way catalytic converter also removes (NOx) oxides of nitrogen from the exhaust.